August 12

 6. Boost Mood

 Walnuts are a great source of omega-3 fatty acids which are vital for the function and development of the central nervous system.
-In fact, research shows that omega-3s can help improve mood disorders, such as depression.
+Research shows that omega-3s can help improve mood disorders, such as depression.

 And, as we may know, the condition is linked to depression, so this is another reason why people should eat more walnuts.